The Shipping Law Review: Singapore

 In light of industry concerns and feedback, the Singapore government amended the CA on 3 September 2018.
 The Companies (Amendment) Act 2018 exempts shipowners' liens from registration under Section 131 of the CA. Under the amendments, a shipowner's lien is exempted from registration but still retains its essential nature as a security (charge).
 Therefore, notwithstanding that it is not registrable, it remains a security and will take priority over unsecured creditors and other secured creditors whose security was created after the relevant shipowner's lien was created.

-With regard to shipowners' liens that are already in existence or that were created before the implementation of the amendments, the new Section 131(3AC) of the CA provides that these will only be considered registrable if, as at the effective date of the amendments, the company has been wound up, or a creditor has acquired a proprietary right or interest in the subject matter of the lien.
+With regard to shipowners' liens that are already in existence or that were created before the implementation of the amendments, the new Section 131(3AC) of the CA provides that these will be considered registrable only if, as at the effective date of the amendments, the company has been wound up, or a creditor has acquired a proprietary right or interest in the subject matter of the lien.

 The shipper has a duty to properly identify and to pack the goods shipped.
 Pursuant to Article III(5) of the Hague-Visby Rules, the shipper is deemed to have guaranteed to the carrier the accuracy at the time of shipment of the marks, number, quantity and weight, as furnished by it, and the shipper must indemnify the carrier against all loss, damages and expenses arising or resulting from inaccuracies in the particulars.
 The shipper has a strict liability at common law for shipment of dangerous goods without notice to the carrier.
-This strict liability regime is extended by the indemnity regime of Article IV(6) of the Hague-Visby Rules, which imposes broad liability upon the shipper for all damages and expenses directly or indirectly arising out of or resulting from the shipment of any cargo that causes or threatens to cause loss of life, damage to the ship or other cargo, delay or expense to the carrier.
+This strict liability regime is extended by the indemnity regime of Article IV(6) of the Hague-Visby Rules, which imposes broad liability on the shipper for all damages and expenses directly or indirectly arising out of or resulting from the shipment of any cargo that causes or threatens to cause loss of life, damage to the ship or other cargo, delay or expense to the carrier.

 iii Cargo claims